georgeretsi/HTR-ctc/README.md

 # HTR-ctc
 Pytorch implementation of Handwritten Text Recognition using CTC loss on IAM dataset.

+**A newer updated version of this repo can be found [here](https://github.com/georgeretsi/HTR-best-practices) using the built-in pytorch ctc loss and extra modules.**

 Selected Features:
 * Dataset is saved in a '.pt' file after the initial preprocessing for faster loading operations
 * Loader can handle both word and line-level segmentation of words (change loader parameters in train_htr.py). <br>